0ceal0t/JobBars/README.md

 - [ ] Support crossbar for icon replacement
 - [ ] Hide based on level
 - [ ] How many people got hit by buffs
-- [ ] Glow around gauges
-- [ ] Replicate or attach to existing gauges
 - [ ] Split up party buffs and personal buffs
 - [ ] SMN DoTs at 6 seconds [see this issue](https://github.com/0ceal0t/JobBars/issues/9)
 - [x] ~~Proc order changing~~